 Do Maine Coons Like Water?

 Maine Coons are one of the few cat breeds that actually loves water.
-While not every Maine Coons love water, it is a common trait for this breed to enjoy playing in water.
+While not every Maine Coons love water, it is a common trait for this breed to enjoy playing in the water.

 Do Maine Coons Meow?